10 steps to start a small business

 5. Get your tax IDs

-Once you've registered your business name, you should apply for your tax IDs.
-You'll likely want to register for a federal and state Employer Identification Number (EIN).
-Think of the EIN as a Social Security number for your business.
-You'll use it to do things like open up a business checking account, apply for business licenses and permits, and hire employees.
+Register online5 for a federal and state Employer Identification Number (EIN).
+This is needed to open up a business checking account, apply for business licenses and permits, and hire employees.

 6. Register your business